 Alberta Health Services is committed to advancing this important work, which includes policy, staff education, resources for health care providers and families, and public awareness and engagement.

-The Breastfeeding Policy comes into effect on February 27, 2023.
+The Breastfeeding Policy came into effect on February 27, 2023.

 Health care providers play a vital role in supporting families in their breastfeeding journey.
 This policy supports health care providers across the continuum of care to implement standardized, evidence-informed practices and key messages to enhance parents’ confidence and self-efficacy to meet their breastfeeding goals.